LukeHebert/bcrseq_primers/README.md

 - **Getting target gene sequences for your species of interest**: Assuming your organism's immunoglobulin genes have been sufficiently annotated.
 [IMGT's gene lookup tool](https://www.imgt.org/genedb/) is highly useful for acquiring the necessary V and C gene sequences/regions used as input for this repository's script(s).

 - **Double checking primer targets**: The [Clustal Omega multiple sequence alignment tool](https://www.ebi.ac.uk/jdispatcher/msa/clustalo) is useful for a quick double-check that the primers suggested by `generate_primers.py` do target the user's desired location, and can provide information that informed any degenerate primer positions.
+Alternatively, to manually compare generated primers to your target sequences, it can be convenient to first make a sequence logo from said targets.
+The [WebLogo in-browser tool](https://weblogo.berkeley.edu/logo.cgi) makes this easy.

+- **Phylogenetic Trees**: Sometimes it is useful to first sub-divide target sequences by hand-picked phylogenetic clades before applying `generate_primers.py`.
+If the first application of `generate_primers.py` results in more primers than the user wants, I suggest trying this.
+The [Clustal Omega multiple sequence alignment tool](https://www.ebi.ac.uk/jdispatcher/msa/clustalo) is also useful for this.